whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Biggest Secret in Human History.md

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #19<br/>Find people with whom you can speak your heart</div>
 <div class="rev-act-body">Even if you don't know how to respond to your feelings, it can be extremely helpful to have thoughtful, trustworthy people to speak your heart to.
 If you don't know anybody you trust this much, look for new friends.
 Your future friends are out there, and they'll be glad to meet you.
 If you already have friends you trust, invite them to conversations so you can share whatever is in your heart, and likewise listen to them.</div></div>

+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #20<br/>Create private spaces</div>
+<div class="rev-act-body">To really speak your heart with trusted friends, you need privacy.
+Learn how to create surveillance-free spaces so you can be with trusted friends with no recording devices present.
+For example, do experiments with your phone to discover how sensitive the microphone is, and how and where it can be safely stored so you can speak freely.</div></div>

 ### References